xanaullah/xanaullah/README.md

 - 👋 Hi, I’m @xanaullah
+Full Stack Laravel Devloper at Softech Business Services Islamabad Pakistan
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning DevOPs
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me  sanaullag@gmail.com
+- 📫 How to reach me  sanaullah0497@gmail.com

 <!---
 xanaullah/xanaullah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.